bnb-chain/bnb-chain.github.io/docs/BSCtestnet.md

 3. Transfer From BNB Smart Chain to Beacon Chain

-You can use [BNB Chain Extension Wallet](https://docs.bnbchain.org/docs/binance#transfer-testnet-bnb-from-bsc-to-bc) for cross-chain transfer.
+You can use [Binance Extension Wallet](https://docs.bnbchain.org/docs/binance#transfer-testnet-bnb-from-bsc-to-bc) for cross-chain transfer.

 If you wish to test Beacon Chain features, you could transfer BNB cross-chain with MathWallet dApp: https://docs.bnbchain.org/docs/wallet/math#transfer-bnb-from-bsc-to-bc-in-testnet